Natisk/stripe_subscriptions/README.md

     ```bash
     docker compose up

-14. Now you can crate Subscriptions on Stripe web interface or open new terminal tab and run
+14. Now you can create Subscriptions on Stripe web interface or open new terminal tab and run
     ```bash
     docker compose run --rm stripe trigger customer.subscription.created